Classification: Monoclonal Antibody

 Osteonecrosis of the Jaw

 Osteonecrosis of the jaw (ONJ) is a rare side effect, however, it is important that you know about it and take steps to protect your dental health.
 The maxilla (upper jaw bone) and mandible (lower jaw bone) are normally covered by gum tissue.
 In the case of ONJ, this tissue is gone and the bone is exposed.
 Typical symptoms associated with ONJ are: pain, swelling or infection of the gums, loosening of the teeth, exposed bone (often at the site of a previous tooth extraction).
 Some patients may report numbness or tingling in the jaw or a "heavy" feeling jaw.
 ONJ may have no symptoms for weeks or months and may only be recognized by the presence of exposed bone.
-ONJ most often occurs soon after a dental procedure, but this is not required for ONJ to occur.
+ONJ most often occurs soon after a dental procedure, though not always.
+Stop treatment with denosumab at least 3 weeks prior to any dental procedures.